 Flat Earth Coffee, Cafe & Roastery

-Overall, it’s more than just a coffee shop, it is also a great place for a quick delicious lunch consisting of homemade sandwiches, soups, and decadent desserts.
+Flat Earth Coffee, located at Shoal Bay, is the spot for fabulous brews with single trade and roasted beans all imported from various exotic locales.
+More than just a coffee shop, this is a great place for a delicious lunch with homemade sandwiches, soups, and decadent desserts.

 Growlers Ice Cream Shop